pylon Camera Software Suite#

 - The pylon USB3 Vision Driver is fully compliant with the USB3 Vision standard.
 It enables Basler USB 3.0 cameras to use the full speed and bandwidth of USB 3.0 for image transmission, while reducing resource load and using off-the-shelf hardware components.

-- The pylon GigE Vision Performance Driver is a hardware-specific GigE Vision network driver.
-The performance driver is only compatible with network adapters that use compatible chipsets.
-The advantage of the performance driver is that it significantly lowers the CPU load needed to service the network traffic between the computer and the camera(s).
-It also has a more robust packet resend mechanism.
+- The pylon GigE Vision Performance Driver (deprecated in pylon version 7.1) is a hardware-specific GigE Vision network driver.
+The performance driver is only compatible with 1 Gigabit network adapters that use compatible chipsets.
+The advantage of the performance driver is that it lowers the CPU load caused by network traffic between the computer and the cameras.
+It also has a robust packet resend mechanism.
 This driver is available for Windows only.

-- The pylon BCON I²C Driver Adapter (Linux only) can be used to develop software for embedded systems. pylon provides the driver's source code as well as a compiled binary file.
+- The pylon BCON I²C Driver Adapter (Linux only, deprecated in pylon version 6.3) can be used to develop software for embedded systems. pylon provides the driver's source code as well as a compiled binary file.
 It can be used as-is, but you can also write your own adapter by implementing the BCON Adapter API.

-- The pylon Camera Link Configuration Driver (not available for macOS) gives you access to all camera parameters of Basler's Camera Link cameras.
+- The pylon Camera Link Configuration Driver (Windows only) gives you access to all camera parameters of Basler's Camera Link cameras.

 - The pylon CXP Interface Driver (not available for macOS) allows you to use Basler's CoaXPress cameras.